wp-plugins/admin-ui-simplificator/readme.txt

 = 1.0.3 =
 * Added a constant 'ADMIN_UI_SIMPLIFICATOR_DISABLE' that will allow you to access the admin area
+* Improved settings UI
 * Tested for wp 3.8.1
+* Added links to forum and product page

 = 1.0.2 =
 * Tested for wp 3.5.2